watertap-org/watertap/docs/how_to_guides/how_to_use_ui_api.rst

 Optionally, users may provide additional information as well (see :func:`export_variables` for details).
 This should be done in the component's ``build`` method.
 Each component/block need only worry about its own variables.
-Teh API will take care of gathering all the components for a flowsheet together.
+The API will take care of gathering all the components for a flowsheet together.
 For example, the last line of the zero-order feed's `build` method is::

     export_variables(self, name="Feed Z0", desc="Zero-Order feed block",